Modern Games: 2022: three-year-old season

 After a 190-day break Modern Games on May 15 started his three-year-old campaign as the 2/1 favorite in the Group 1 Poule d'Essai des Poulains at Longchamp in Paris, France.
 Modern Games made the perfect return to action with regular jockey William Buick aboard and strongly finished past his rivals in the closing yards to defeat 66/1 longshot Texas to add another Classic success.
 Trainer Charlie Appleby said after the race, "I said to William go and try to make it and if someone takes it off you, then fine.
 He hit the stalls so quickly he almost stumbled coming out of them...
 He's a professional horse and I'm delighted with that performance, this was always our plan to come here.
 His class has shown."
 Appleby indicated that Modern Games would start in the French Derby in his next start bur was not sure if the horse would handle the added distance.

 In the Group 1 Prix du Jockey Club (French Derby), Modern Games was made the 9/4 favorite but was no match for Vadeni finishing over 5 lengths behind the winner.
 Modern Games set a torrid pace but found the added distance of 2100 metres slightly beyond him and he finishing third.
 On 10 July Modern Games was entered in the Group 1 Prix Jean Prat at Deauville Racecourse, an event over 1400 metres (nearly 7 furlongs).
 Starting as the 7/4 favorite Modern Games was in the leading pair, and was poised with over 400 metres to run, kept on with the same pace final 200 metres, and was overtaken in the last 100 metres to finish fifth, about a length and a half behind Tenebrism.
 On 27 July Modern Games returned to England to face Baaeed in the Group 1 Sussex Stakes at Goodwood Racecourse over a mile.
-Modern Games was in touch with leaders, pushed along over two furlong to run.
+Modern Games was in touch with the leaders, pushed along over two furlong to run.
 Ridden by regular rider William Buick he pressed the leaders inside the final furlong moving into second place in the final sixteenth but was no match for undefeated Baaeed, beaten by 1 3/4 lengths.